dudewheresmycode/course-terrain-tool/README.md

 ## Course Terrain Tool (beta)

-The **Course Terrain Tool** is a desktop application designed to automate lidar/terrain sourcing and creation for building [OPCD](https://zerosandonesgcd.com/opcd-course-creation/) courses.
+The **Course Terrain Tool** is a desktop application designed to automate lidar/terrain sourcing and simulator course creation.

 ### Features